huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [The world isn't run by perfect people who never failed.
 The world is run by imperfect people who failed over and over again—but who used every failure to set the conditions for their future success.
 The best are never broken by the chaos—they train themselves to be prepared for it, to benefit from it.](https://www.sahilbloom.com/newsletter/how-to-use-failure-to-succeed)

+Deal with the big while it is still small.
+Minor problems become major problems if you allow them to linger.
 If something is wrong, fix it now, but train yourself not to worry.
 Time spent worrying is time wasted.
 It only drains your energy.
 Worry fixes nothing.
 Worry before it is necessary is to worry more than is necessary.
 Worrying does not take away tomorrow's troubles, but it takes away today's peace.
-Deal with the big while it is still small.
-Minor problems become major problems if you allow them to linger.
+You will have lots of troubles in life, and most of which will never happen.

 You always have 3 options in any circumstance/situation in life: change it, accept it, or leave it.
 If you don't like something, change it.
 If you can't change it, change your attitude.
 But never, never, ever complain about anything.
 If it's within your control, go do something about it.
 If it's not, complaining is just a waste of energy.